vasilislenis/G-Anchor/README.md

   ```
   ./GA_preProcessing_controler.sh -a 22 -b 29 -n BosTau7 -g /absolute_path_to_your_GENOME_DB/ --ooc
   ```
  The command example triggers the pipeline to run in order to calculate the HCE based on the new reference genome (BosTau7).
-It runs on a single core with the ooc parameter anabled (recomented).
+It runs on a single core with the ooc parameter enabled (recomended).

 * With "-h/--help" argument you can see the help page with all the options that are provided.